 The family-owned business maintains the same core values and commitment as did the original founder in 1903.

-Falcon Transport pays their drivers between $19,000 and $64,000 per year.
+Falcon Transport pays its drivers between $19,000 and $64,000 per year.
 Indeed.com provides a sampling of salary information from drivers.
 The site lists two different job titles: